18F/identity-idp/README.md

 #### Testing Analytics

-If you want to visualize and query the event and log data, you can install Elasticsearch, Logstash, and Kibana.
+If you want to visualize and query the event and log data, you can install the latest versions of Elasticsearch, Logstash, and Kibana.
 On OS X, the easiest way is with Homebrew:

 ```
 brew tap homebrew/services

-brew install elasticsearch logstash kibana
+brew install elasticsearch logstash kibana # or brew upgrade if already installed

 brew services start elasticsearch
 brew services start kibana